Exact solutions in quantum field theory under rotation: Quantum rigidly-rotating thermal states

 and hence the relations (\ref{eq:KGinner}) hold only if the energy $E_{j}$ of the mode $\phi _{j}$ is positive, $E_{j}>0$ \cite{Letaw:1979wy}.
 The vacuum state $|0\rangle $ is then defined as that state which is annihilated by the particle annihilation operators, ${\hat {a}}_{j}|0 \rangle = 0$, and is simply the (stationary) Minkowski vacuum.
 For a quantum scalar field, it is not possible to make the choice ${\widetilde {E}}_{j}>0$ because, for fixed ${\widetilde {E}}_{j}>0$, there will be modes with sufficiently large and negative $m_{j}$ for which $E_{j}={\widetilde {E}}_{j}+\Omega m_{j}<0$, so that (\ref{eq:KGinner}) no longer holds and we do not have a valid quantization \cite{Letaw:1979wy}.
 Since there is no rotating vacuum for a quantum scalar field, rotating thermal states for a quantum scalar field are also ill-defined.

-One resolution of this difficulty is to insert a reflecting boundary inside the SOL \cite{Vilenkin:1980,Duffy:2002ss}.
-The presence of the boundary means that the energy $E_{j}$ of the scalar field modes is quantized, and, if the boundary is inside the SOL, it can be shown that ${\widetilde {E}}_{j}>0$ for all $m_{j}$ \cite{Duffy:2002ss,Nicolaevici:2001}.
+One resolution of this difficulty is to insert a reflecting boundary inside the SLS \cite{Vilenkin:1980,Duffy:2002ss}.
+The presence of the boundary means that the energy $E_{j}$ of the scalar field modes is quantized, and, if the boundary is inside the SLS, it can be shown that ${\widetilde {E}}_{j}>0$ for all $m_{j}$ \cite{Duffy:2002ss,Nicolaevici:2001}.
 In this case a rotating vacuum state (and also rotating thermal states) can be defined for a quantum scalar field \cite{Duffy:2002ss}.

 In view of these difficulties for a quantum scalar field, for the rest of this chapter we restrict our attention to a quantum fermion field on unbounded Minkowski space-time.
 First we consider whether a rotating vacuum state can be defined in canonical quantization.
 Beginning with an orthonormal basis of particle mode solutions $U_{j}$ and anti-particle mode solutions $V_{j}$ of the Dirac equation (which will be discussed in more detail in the next section), the fermion field operator is written as